johnheenan/minform/README.md

 1. Being able to run plain POSIX shell scripts is a practical convenience.
 1. It is normal practice in node to run a variety of binaries with `node run`.

 Except for node as binary itself, all node/npm software runs as a script of node binary itself and npm software itself is a set of node scripts.
-The 'npm run' command is a node npm script that further uses `sh` for additional script commands.
+The 'npm run' command is a node npm script that further uses `sh` as shell for additional script commands through `child_process.exec`.
+The shell can be bypassed through `child_process.execFile()`.

 Typically a node script will have `#!/usr/bin/env node` as first line.